Step-by-Step Guide to a Messianic Sabbath

 Light the Candles

-It’s usually the woman of the house that has the responsibility of lighting the candles and bringing in the Sabbath.
-Two candles are lit to signify the two commands given as far as the Sabbath goes – to remember the Sabbath and to keep it holy.
+The woman of the house is usually responsible for lighting the candles and bringing in the Sabbath.
+Two candles are lit to signify the two commands given regarding the Sabbath—to remember it and to keep it holy.

 Although not required, women traditionally cover their heads during the blessing as a symbol of humility before God.
 The woman covers her head with a head covering (scarf), lights the candles, and says the following blessing.